Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

 **What can be configured and tuned**

-In each of the aforementioned contexts, different directives allow to configure the shared memory zones corresponding.
+In each of the aforementioned contexts, different directives allow configuring the shared memory zones corresponding.
 For most of these, this zone has only 2
 parameters: a name (used to identify a same zone multiple times in the config), and a size in bytes.